csiebler/mlops-demo/README.md

 #### Simple MLOps pipelines

+1. If required, create a new Azure Machine Learning workspace
 1. Create a new project in Azure DevOps
 1. Fork this repo or import it into Azure DevOps (so that you can make changes to the repo)
 1. Create a service connection to your Azure Machine Learning workspace and use the name `aml-workspace-connection`